Manage Entrepreneurial Stress with This Lifetime Art Therapy App for $40

 Science-based approach to stress relief

 The app guides you through structured activities where you draw, reflect, and receive AI-powered insights based on your artwork.
-These sessions can help address common entrepreneurial challenges: managing anxiety, building self-esteem, quieting your inner critic, and developing the emotional resilience needed to navigate business pressures.
+These sessions can help address common entrepreneurial challenges: managing anxiety, building self-esteem, quieting your inner critic, and developing the emotional resilience needed to navigate business pressures, the company says.

 Beyond art therapy, LINA includes journaling prompts for processing complex emotions, reflection oracle cards for accessing subconscious thoughts, and imagery meditations rooted in Cognitive Behavioral Therapy principles.
 Each tool is designed for quick, focused sessions that deliver meaningful mental health benefits without disrupting your workflow.